ufz/ogs/web/content/docs/benchmarks/heat-transport-bhe/3D_3BHEs_array.md

 The BHE \#1 and BHE \#3 are located at the left and right side, while the BHE \#2 is installed in the centre.
 The initial soil temperature of the domain is set with 12 $^\circ$C.
 The top surface is assumed as Dirichlet boundary condition with a fixed temperature of 12 $^\circ$C over the entire simulation.
+To be noticed is that in this benchmark project file, the initial soil temperature and all boundary conditions are set to be 42 $^\circ$C, which is 30 $^\circ$C higher than they are described in the documentation.
+The reason for this is to prevent the circulation fluid (water) from freezing when calculating the TESPy pipe network model.
+The freezing of circulation fluid will actually lead to unexpected results in the TESPy solver (causing an enthalpy calculation error by the CoolProp library).
+Therefore all simulated temperature values are subtracted by 30 $^\circ$C before they are plotted and illustrated in the figures here.
 The detailed input parameters can be found in the 3bhes\_1U.prj file, they are also listed in the following table.

 | Parameter                              | Symbol             |  Value              | Unit                        |